Seth A. Major, chair

 Topics may include fundamentals of stellar structure and evolution, the black hole and the curvature of space-time, the structure of galaxies and galactic dynamics, theories of the structure and evolution of the universe.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 290 or 295.

 Exploration of topics in contemporary physics using the tools of quantum mechanics developed in 290.
 Topics may include multi-electron atoms, molecules, solid state physics, lasers and quantum optics, nuclear physics, nuclear magnetic resonance, surface physics and particle physics.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 290.
-G Jones.
+Normally offered on alternate years.

 350F Classical Mechanics.

 Principles of classical mechanics, including oscillations, nonlinear dynamics, dynamics of systems of particles, non-inertial reference frames, Hamilton and Lagrangian mechanics, celestial mechanics, rigid body motion and coupled oscillations.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 295 or consent of instructor.
-Major.
+K Jones-Smith.